Links on Android Authority may earn us a commission. Learn more.

 Access, view, and alter your Google Play Wishlist:

-- View your Wishlist by going to the Play Store home page, tapping the 3-line menu button, and tapping the Wishlist option.
-Tapping anything on the list takes you to that media’s Play Store page so you can either download or buy it or remove it from your Wishlist.
+- View your Wishlist by going to the Play Store home page, tapping the profile picture button, and tapping the Library option.
+Tapping anything on the list takes you to that item’s Play Store page so you can either download, buy it, or remove it from your wishlist.

-- You can also go into the Settings again, click on Google Play Preferences, and tap the Clear wishlist option to remove all items in one go.
+- You can also go into Settings again, click on General, and then Account and device preferences.
+From there, tap the Clear wishlist option (toward the bottom) to remove all wishlist items in one go.

 Change your Google Play Store theme:

 - This one is easy.
-Tap the 3-line menu button and select Settings.
+Tap the profile picture button and select Settings.

 Change Google Play Protect settings:

-- Tap the 3-line menu button and select the Google Play Protect option.
+- Tap the profile picture button and select the Google Play Protect option.

 View other Google Play Store settings:

-- Click the 3-line menu button and select the Account option.
+- Click the profile button and select the Settings option.

-- Finally, you can view family settings in the fourth tab.
+- Finally, you can view family settings under the Family header.
 We have a whole tutorial for family settings on Google Play.

 - Instant Apps is a feature that temporarily loads apps from web links and other places without actually downloading the app so you can try it before you download it.

-- Tap the 3-line menu button and tap Settings.
+- Tap the profile picture button and tap Settings.

-- Select the Google Play Instant option and enable it on the next screen.
-Please note, this may take a bit to actually show up in things like web searches.
+- Tap the General section and select the Google Play Instant option.
+Enable it on the next screen.
+Please note, that this may take a bit to show up in things like web searches.

 How to log in and out of the Play Store